ndeadly/MissionControl/README.md

 ![GitHub](https://img.shields.io/github/license/ndeadly/MissionControl)

 # MissionControl
-Use Bluetooth controllers from other consoles on your Nintendo Switch.
+Use Bluetooth controllers from other consoles natively on your Nintendo Switch.

 ### Features
 * Supports all firmware versions
-* Pair Bluetooth controllers natively via *`Change Grip/Order`* screen*
+* Pair Bluetooth controllers natively via *`Change Grip/Order`* screen
 * Native button remapping (10.0.0+)

-**Wii(U) controllers require console-specific patches to be generated before they can be paired.*

 ### Supported Controllers
  Currently, the following controllers are supported.
 If you have a third-party variant of one of the below, or a bluetooth controller that isn't listed, consider submitting an issue with the controller vid/pid to request support.